SofaComplianceRobotics/docs-support/docs/SOFARobotics/GUI-user-manual.md

 - **Input/Output (beta):** Create your program using inputs from external software.
 - **My Robot:** View information about the robot and adjust settings.
 - **Plotting:** Display simulation data in graphical form.
-- **Display Options:** Customize the visual presentation of the simulation.

 #### Overview of the Viewport

 - 3D view of the simulated robot.
 - **Play/Pause/Step** the simulation using the buttons at the top center of the 3D view.
 - TCP target visualized as a frame (blue, red, and green).
-- The *Simulation State* pane shows data like TCP position.
-- Use the **Driving Tab** to choose which tab (window) controls the TCP target:
+- Use the *combo box* near the *play/pause/step* buttons to choose which window controls the TCP target:
     - Move (via sliders)
-    - Input/Output (beta: via an external software)
+    - Input/Output (wip: via an external software)
     - Program (via way-points)